redis/redis-doc/commands/config get.md

 ```

 that means, save after 900 seconds if there is at least 1 change to the dataset,
-and after 300 seconds if there are at least 10 changes to the datasets, will be
+and after 300 seconds if there are at least 10 changes to the dataset, will be
 reported by `CONFIG GET` as "900 1 300 10".

 @return